iKarwan/YTKillerPlus/README.md

 * NOTE!!! you have right to request a copy of YTKillerPlus after translation and add to credits .

 ### Donation
-* donation always appreciated to keep th project on go
+* donation always appreciated to keep the project on go!
 * [Paypal](https://www.paypal.com/donate/?hosted_button_id=HG4NT5LFR29DW)
 * [Buy me a coffe](https://www.buymeacoffee.com/ikghd)